ABZhang0/AYARAScheduler/README.md

 -	generate term 1 & 2 at the same time
 -	auto enroll in selected timetable
 -	inform you why timetables cannot be made (whether it's scheduling conflict, no sections available, etc)

-I think it's super cool.
-I hope you do too!

-Please help me make this better by contributing!
-I'm not a web dev by any means so I apologise for the spaghetti.